sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

   - an entry in the output of `./hdblcm --list_systems` If any of the above is true, abort the role.

-- Execute hdblcm
+- Execute hdblcm.

 #### Post-Install

-- Print a short summary of the result of the installation
+- Print a short summary of the result of the installation.